 Similarly, during Auto Expo this year, Maruti Suzuki introduced a first-of-its-kind experience built on the Google Assistant.
 Users with a Google Assistant-compatible device got answers to questions such as “What are the timings of Auto Expo?” or “Tell me highlights of Auto Expo?” from the Assistant.

+Q] How much content is being put out in vernacular and what are brands doing around vernacular?
+Are there any particular markets which are growing faster than the others?
+Now you are able to serve ads in multiple languages on YouTube.
+How will that impact the advertiser ecosystem?
 Nine out of 10 new Internet users coming online today will be an Indian language user.
 The rapid scale of adoption of Internet across the country has set the ball rolling and today Indian language Internet users have already overtaken the total number of English users.
 India today has 234 million Indian language users online, compared to 175 million English users.

 We expect the Indian language user base to continue to grow at 18% annually to reach 536 million in the next four years.
 Telugu, Marathi, Bengali, and Tamil speaking Internet users will form 30% of the total Indian language Internet user base in four years.
 Telugu is already the second highest language showing propensity to local language enabled websites.
 Even on YouTube, today, there are 25 Telugu channels that have over a million subscribers; in 2015 there was just one.

 This creates a great opportunity and scope for brands to advertise in Indian languages to reach consumers.
 The share of digital advertisements in local languages is expected to increase from 5% to about 35% by 2021.